EvSecDev/SCMP/README.md

 ## Description

-A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Linux servers through SSH.
+A secure and automated configuration management terminal-based tool backed by git to centrally control and push configuration files to Unix servers through SSH.

 This program is designed to assist and automate a Linux administrators job functions by centrally allowing them to edit, version control, and deploy changes to configuration files of remote Linux systems.
 This program is NOT intended as a configuration management system (like Terraform), but rather a CLI tool to replace the manual process of SSH'ing into many remote servers to manage configuration files.